-Planning a trip Amsterdam has never been easier.
+Planning a trip to the Dutch capital Amsterdam has never been easier.
 Here how to travel from London to Amsterdam in 5 easy ways!

 How To Travel From London To Amsterdam

-Here are five different ways on how to travel from London to Amsterdam.
+Here are five different ways how to travel from London to Amsterdam.

-One of the most common and easiest ways to get from London to Amsterdam is on the Eurostar line.
+Perhaps the best way to get from London to Amsterdam is on the Eurostar line.
 This is also an ideal option for travelers who value comfort over time.
-Your journey to Amsterdam begins in London at the St. Pancras Station which will take you to Amsterdam Central Station.
+Your journey to Amsterdam begins at London St Pancras Station in the city centre, which isn’t a direct train to Amsterdam Centraal Station, but it allows you to see more of Europe!

-The St. Pancras Station is similar to an airport and you will need to go through departures and wait for your train.
+London St Pancras Station is similar to an airport and you will need to go through departures and wait for your train.
 There are plenty of food and drink options available at the station as well.
-You can even grab a bite on the train’s dining car as well.
+You can even grab a bite on the train’s dining car as well and enjoy free wifi.

 2. Hop on a flight

 One of the easiest and quickest ways to go from London to Amsterdam is by air.
-The journey can take up to 1.5 hours and is a great way to travel if you are looking to cover a lot of places during your visit.
+The journey can take up to 1.5 hours and is a great way to travel if you are looking to cover a lot of places during your visit, and it’s definitely the most direct route.

 3. Take the Bus